-glioblastoma, there are treatments to help you live better and ease your symptoms.
+Although there is no cure, there are treatments to help ease symptoms.

 Because glioblastomas grow quickly, pressure on the brain usually causes the first symptoms.
 Depending on where the tumor is, it can cause: